 At Lavent Law, P.A., our Miami nursing home abuse lawyers will thoroughly investigate your nursing home abuse case.
 We’ll determine the precise cause(s) of your loved one’s injuries.
 This will allow us to identify each and every party who may be liable for your damages.

 Statute of Limitations for Nursing Home Abuse Lawsuits in Miami

 Nursing home abuse happens every day.
 Your loved one’s injuries may be the result of a single incident or continued abuse or neglect over an extended period of time.
 It’s important to file your personal injury claim as soon as you realize that your loved one is the victim of nursing home abuse.
 Why?
 Florida law imposes a strict statute of limitations.
 You’ll be prohibited from getting the money you deserve if your claim isn’t filed on time.

 Nursing home abuse claims must be filed within two years of the date of the abuse or discovery of the injury.
 You may have additional time to file your claim if the injury is not discovered right away because of fraud or intentional misrepresentation.

 You need to make sure that your Miami nursing home abuse claim is filed within the applicable statute of limitations.
 The attorneys at Lavent Law, P.A. can help.
 Call our office today to schedule your free consultation.

 Call Our Miami Nursing Home Abuse Attorneys

 Nursing home abuse can be devastating.
 Has a Miami nursing home has caused your aging loved one to suffer physically, emotionally, or financially?
 If so, you have the right to file a personal injury lawsuit to recover much-needed compensation.
-Contact the Miami nursing home abuse lawyers at Lavent Law to find out how we can help you maximize your financial award.
+Contact the Miami nursing home abuse lawyers at Lavent Law, P.A. to find out how we can help you maximize your financial award.
 We offer a free consultation, so do not hesitate to call us to get started on your case today.